YcleptJohn/placement-report/report.md

 In a press piece on the 2^nd^ of November it was announced that HX was taking control of some of Purple Parking's assets and website, following failure to find a buyer for the entire business.
-This would allow HX to utilise purple parking's website to continue selling our own products, maintaining customers that previously had loyalty to Purple Parking.
+This would allow HX to utilise Purple Parking's website to continue selling our own products, maintaining customers that previously had loyalty to Purple Parking.
 A pop-up pod was made for about a month to convert the Purple Parking website to use our backend, allowing us to collect and fulfil all new